 We can give recommendations for a restaurant if you are dining out when you are staying with us.

-Local popular restaurants include Souter Johnnies Inn in Kirkcoswald, The Kirkton Inn in Dalrymple, Austins in Girvan and Beulahs Bar and Restaurant on the edge of Girvan.
+Local popular restaurants include Souter Johnnies Inn in Kirkcoswald, The Kirkton Inn in Dalrymple, and Austins in Girvan.

 For families, Girvan's Quay Zone has a soft play area and large swimming pool and is open seven days a week.